 Ben’s previous work experience includes four years in private practice, a brief stint on Wall Street, and a summer clerking for the Land Claims Court of South Africa.
 He holds a BA from the University of Washington and a JD from Yale Law School.

-Anne Soto is a Senior Analyst at NewSchools Venture Fund’s Oakland office, where she focuses on investment strategy, due diligence, and management assistance for the organization’s portfolio ventures.
+Anne Soto is an Associate Partner at NewSchools Venture Fund’s Oakland office, where she focuses on investment strategy, due diligence, and management assistance for the organization’s portfolio ventures.

 Prior to joining NewSchools, Anne worked as a member of the teacher recruitment team for Aspire Public Schools.
 During graduate school, Anne helped grow the IU Innovation Center, an incubator for student entrepreneurs.
 Anne started her career as a Teach For America Corps Member in Eastern North Carolina, where she led the regional Upper Elementary professional development team and founded a school-based reading intervention program which partnered community volunteers with struggling readers.
 She has worked for Teach For America’s teacher preparation institute as a Corps Member Advisor and then School Director, where she led a team that trained and supported over 40 new teachers.

-Graham VanderZanden is a Senior Analyst at NewSchools Venture Fund’s Boston office, where he focuses on the Boston City Fund.
+Graham VanderZanden is an Associate Partner at NewSchools Venture Fund’s Boston office, where he focuses on the Boston City Fund.

 Prior to joining NewSchools, Graham served as a Corps Member with Teach For America in the Mississippi Delta region.
 He led the regional foreign language professional development team, founded a nonprofit to expand cultural exchange opportunities, and led educational trips to Spain, France, and Honduras.
 During graduate school, Graham helped conduct a randomized controlled trial study of a new education policy in Morocco.
 He has also worked with Boston Public Schools, conducting a budgetary analysis of waste reduction programs that helped inform the district as it considers adopting single-stream recycling.